-Here’s how it went down.
-About 2 weeks ago, I found this tutorial about cutting your own bangs.
+Here's how it went down.
+About 2 weeks ago, I found a tutorial (I think it's since dissapeared from the internet, boo) about cutting your own bangs.
 That article opened my brain to the possibility of cutting my own hair.
-Why I hadn’t contemplated that before?
+Why I hadn't contemplated that before?
 I have no idea.
 So I googled around for some other hair cutting videos/articles and found another tutorial that talked about trimming your hair.

 With those two articles in hand (errr... computer), I decided to take the plunge and ordered some hair cutting scissors off Amazon.

 If you want to try this out, I suggest reading both tutorials because they explain everything so so so much better than I did :) I tried to take pics during the process but forgot a few times.
 Also, my photographer was drinking on the job... so there's that.

 Here are some before shots to give you an idea of what I was working with: